skip to content

 Appeals

 Please note that if your client needs help to appeal and you are unable to assist, the client can submit an appeal with the help of any friend or support person of their choice.
 We often receive appeals written by counsellors, friends, or family members.
-The Commission itself will also help clients appeal if they wish this, and will provide the services of an interpreter free of charge if needed for this purpose.
-To arrange this, refer the client to our Client Relations Coordinator.
+Legal Services itself will also help clients appeal if they wish this, and will provide the services of an interpreter free of charge if needed for this purpose.
+To arrange this, refer the client to our Client Relations Coordinator by email to clientrelations@lsc.sa.gov.au.

-Appeals are dealt with at a monthly meeting of the Commission for this purpose.
-This means that, unless your appeal letter persuades the Grants Officer to change their earlier decision, there is a waiting period of 3 to 4 weeks to resolve most appeals.
+Appeals are dealt with at a monthly meeting of the Legal Services Appeals Panel.
 This may sometimes mean that a court appointment may need to be adjourned.
 If the matter is urgent for any reason, please make this clear in the appeal materials.

-All written materials submitted are considered, and you and your client will receive a letter advising of the Panel of Assessors' decision.
-If for special reasons you believe that your client needs to be heard in person, you or they may make this request in writing with the appeal letter, and the Panel will consider it; however, normally, appellants do not appear in person.
+All written materials submitted are considered, and you and your client will receive a letter advising of the decision.
+If for special reasons you believe that your client needs to be heard in person, you or they may make this request in writing with the appeal application.
+It is not common practice for the client to attend in person.